Data Transfer using GoCommands¶

 Download a collection using multiple parallel transfers:

-gocmd get --progress -f -K --icat --thread_num 10 /iplant/home/myUser/mydir /local/dir/
+gocmd get --progress -f -K --icat --thread_num 10 /iplant/home/myUser/mydir /local/dir/This command downloads the collection

-using 10 parallel transfer threads.
+/iplant/home/myUser/mydirand its contents to/local/dir/using 10 parallel transfer threads.
 Utilizing more transfer threads can maximize I/O and network bandwidth, often speeding up the transfer process significantly.- The

-flag sets the maximum number of threads to use for the transfer.
+--thread_numflag sets the maximum number of threads to use for the transfer.

 Thread Count Considerations